bellons91/personal-tech-notes/general/Shared Responsibility Model.md

 ![Shared Responsibility](shared-responsibility-model.svg)

-- [[iaas]] places most of the responsibility on the consumer; the cloud vendor is only responsible for physical security and connectivity;
+- [[Infrastructure-as-a-Service]] places most of the responsibility on the consumer; the cloud vendor is only responsible for physical security and connectivity;
-- [[saas]] places most of the responsibilities on the cloud vendor;
+- [[Software-as-a-Service]] places most of the responsibilities on the cloud vendor;
 - [[paas]] is in the middle.